-The results of cost-oriented optimization showed that the solutions proposed by GANetXL for case study networks give solutions that are either less expensive than or as the same as the ones from literature.
-In order to investigate the solutions with maximum values of $I_r$ , $I_n$ , MRI and $I_m$ criteria and finding sensitive and important pipes with the most probability of failure in the network, statistical analysis of single-objective optimization was used.
-The results showed that $I_r$ , MRI and $I_m$ criteria have better performance than $I_n$ under failure conditions, especially in real-life networks that include the existing pipes with small diameter and if a WDN was only optimized based on cost, it would be difficult to overcome losses in pipe failure conditions and pressure supply of nodes.
+The results of cost-oriented optimization showed that the solutions proposed by GANetXL for case study networks give solutions that were either less expensive than or as the same as the ones from literature.
+In order to investigate the solutions with maximum values of I_r , I_n , MRI and I_m criteria and finding sensitive and important pipes with the most probability of failure in the network, statistical analysis of single-objective optimization was used.
+The results showed that I_r , MRI and I_m criteria had better performance than I_n under failure conditions, especially in real-life networks that include the existing pipes with small diameter and if a WDN was only optimized based on cost, it would be difficult to overcome losses in pipe failure conditions and pressure supply of nodes.

-345 Competing interests: There is no conflict of interest.
+Competing interests: There is no conflict of interest.